ibm-cloud-docs/cis/cis-cli-plugin.md

 :  Specifies the conditions that must be match for the rule to run.
 For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--action`
 :  Action to perform when the rate specified in the rule is reached.
-Valid values: `block`, `challenge`, `js_challenge`, `managed_challenge`, `log`.
+Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, and `log`.

 `--same-characteristics`
-:  Set of parameters defining how CIS tracks the request rate for the rule.Use one or more of the characteristics: `ip`, `ip_nat`, `host`, `path`, `country`, `asnum`.
-For complex characteristics, use json file or json string instead.
+:  Set of parameters defining how CIS tracks the request rate for the rule.
+Use one or more of the characteristics: `ip`, `ip_nat`, `host`, `path`, `country`, `asnum`.
+For complex characteristics, use JSON file or JSON string instead.

 `--requests`
 :  The number of requests over the period of time that will trigger the rule.
-Valid value: `1-1000000`
+Valid values range from `1-1000000`

 `--period`
 :  The period of time to consider (in seconds) when evaluating the request rate.
-Valid values: `10`, `60`, `120`, `300`, `600`, `3600`.
+Valid values are `10`, `60`, `120`, `300`, `600`, and `3600`.

 `--timeout`
 : The rate limiting rule applies the rule action to further requests for the period of time.
-Valid values: `0`, `10`, `60`, `120`, `300`, `600`, `3600`, `86400`.
+Valid values are `0`, `10`, `60`, `120`, `300`, `600`, `3600`, and `86400`.

 `--enabled`
 : Indicates if the rule is active or not.
-Valid values for "enabled" are `true`, `false`. (default `false`)
+Valid values for "enabled" are `true`, `false`.
+(The default value is `false`)

 `--json`
 :  The JSON file or JSON string used to describe an advanced rate limiting rule.

    - The required fields in JSON data are `expression`, `ratelimit`, `action`.

-      - `expression`: Defines the criteria for the advanced rate limiting rule to match a request.
+      - `expression` : Defines the criteria for the advanced rate limiting rule to match a request.
-      - `ratelimit`: Define the ratelimit parameters.
+      - `ratelimit` : Define the rate-limit parameters.
-        - `characteristics`: Set of parameters defining how CIS tracks the request rate for the rule.
+        - `characteristics` : Set of parameters defining how CIS tracks the request rate for the rule.
-        - `requests_per_period`: The number of requests over the period of time that will trigger the rule.
+        - `requests_per_period` : The number of requests over the period of time that will trigger the rule.
-        - `period`: The period of time to consider (in seconds) when evaluating the request rate.
-Valid values: `10`, `60`, `120`, `300`, `600`, `3600`.
+        - `period` : The period of time to consider (in seconds) when evaluating the request rate.
+Valid values are `10`, `60`, `120`, `300`, `600`, and `3600`.
-        - `requests_to_origin`: Apply the rate limiting to cached assets or not.
+        - `requests_to_origin` : Apply the rate limiting to cached assets or not.
-        - `mitigation_timeout`: The rate limiting rule applies the rule action to further requests for the period of time.
-Valid values: `0`, `10`, `60`, `120`, `300`, `600`, `3600`, `86400`.
+        - `mitigation_timeout` : The rate limiting rule applies the rule action to further requests for the period of time.
+Valid values are `0`, `10`, `60`, `120`, `300`, `600`, `3600`, and `86400`.
-        - `counting_expression`: Defines the criteria used for determining the request rate.
+        - `counting_expression` : Defines the criteria used for determining the request rate.
-      - `action`: Action to perform when the rate specified in the rule is reached.
-Valid values: `block`, `challenge`, `js_challenge`, `managed_challenge`, `log`.
+      - `action` : Action to perform when the rate specified in the rule is reached.
+Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, and `log`.

    - The optional fields are `description`, `action_parameters`, `enabled`.

-      - `description`: The descriptive name of your rule.
+      - `description` : The descriptive name of your rule.
-      - `action_parameters`: Define the action parameters.
+      - `action_parameters` : Define the action parameters.
-         - `response`: Define a custom response for block action.
+         - `response` : Define a custom response for block action.
-         - `status_code`: Defines the HTTP status code returned to the visitor when blocking the request due to rate limiting.
+         - `status_code` : Defines the HTTP status code returned to the visitor when blocking the request due to rate limiting.
 Only available when the rule action is Block.
-Valid values: 400~499.
-The default value is 429.
+Valid values range from `400-499`.
+The default value is `429`.
-         - `content_type`: Defines the content type of a custom response when blocking a request due to rate limiting.
+         - `content_type` : Defines the content type of a custom response when blocking a request due to rate limiting.
 Only available when the rule action is Block.
-         - `content`: Defines the body of the returned HTTP response when the request is blocked due to rate limiting.
+         - `content` : Defines the body of the returned HTTP response when the request is blocked due to rate limiting.
 Only available when the rule action is Block.
-      - `enabled`: Whether enable this rule or not.
+      - `enabled` : Whether enable this rule or not.

       ```sh
          Sample JSON data: